 Among the Nuer, a ghost marriage is nearly as common as a marriage to a live man.

-Traditional marriage imposes an obligation on the wife to be sexually available for her husband.
-At also demands that the husband to provide material and financial support for the wife.
+Traditional marriage imposes an obligation on the wife to be sexually available to her husband.
+It also demands that the husband provide material and financial support for the wife.

-Feminist rebelled against the male bias in the institution of marriage.
-Social thinkers, men and woman alike, pointed to the lack of choice that marriage gave to the woman.
+Feminists rebelled against the male bias in the institution of marriage.
+Social thinkers, men and women alike, pointed to the lack of choice that marriage gave to the woman.
 Bertrand Russell wrote in his book Marriage and Morals that: “Marriage is for woman the commonest mode of livelihood, and the total amount of undesired sex endured by women is probably greater in marriage than in prostitution.”

 In recent years, peer marriages have been receiving attention in quite a few western countries including Great Britain and the United States.

-Shared earning/shared parenting marriage, also known as peer marriage, is a type of marriage where the partners at the outset of the marriage set it up in a manner of sharing responsibility for earning money, meeting needs of children, chores and recreation time in nearly equal fashion across these four domains.
-It refers to an intact family formed in the relatively equal earning and parenting style from its initiation.
+Shared earning/shared parenting marriage, also known as peer marriage, is a type of marriage where the partners at the outset of the marriage set it up in a manner of sharing responsibility for earning money, meeting the needs of children, chores, and recreation time in nearly equal fashion across these four domains.
+It refers to an intact family formed with relatively equal earning and parenting styles from its initiation.